AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-b2b.md

 # B2B Extension configuration paths reference

-_This is available for Adobe Commerce B2B instances only._
+_This is available for instances with B2B for Adobe Commerce installed._

 This topic lists configuration paths for Commerce Enterprise B2B Extension.
 The [`magento app:config:dump` command](../cli/export-configuration.md) writes these values to the shared configuration file, `app/etc/config.php`, which should be in source control.

 >[!INFO]
 >
->This reference lists _only_ configuration paths unique to Commerce Enterprise B2B Extension.
-Commerce Enterprise B2B Extension includes all configuration paths for Magento Open Source and Adobe Commerce.
+>This reference lists _only_ configuration paths unique to B2B for Adobe Commerce.
+This extension includes all configuration paths for Adobe Commerce.

 For those configuration paths, see: